richardjoo/HTMLCOIN/FAQ/README.md

   * Guys how long does it take for coin to show up on core wallet?
     - 8 hours staking or after 501 confirmations

+  * whats the immature in the HTML desktop wallet mean ?
+    - means your coin needs to be matured and will take about 501 confirmations (8+ hours)

+  * Is there a way for us to see number of confirmation?
+    - go to Transactions
+    - bring your mouse cursor over the circle left to the date from the list.  you will see how many confirmations from received/mined coins.
+    - You can also enable coin control in settings, then go to send, select inputs.
+Then you can see the age of every block.

+  * Says 0 active connections to HTML coin network.
+    - you will need to wait a bit and see you get more connections.  the worst case, restart the computer and before starting anything else, start the wallet and see if it works or not.
+One of my newly downloaded OTHER coin is doing the same thing

 ## POS
   * What is PoS and How does it work?
     - HTMLCOIN uses PoS3.0